ViaScientific/vfdocs/docs/ViaFoundry/project.md

   You can proceed by entering the run name, which will subsequently be added to your project's run list.
-Clicking `Save Run` will redirect you to the "Run Page", where you can initiate your run.
+Clicking `Save Run` will redirect you to the runpage, where you can initiate your run.

 ## Support